 If you’ve suffered any of these common workplace injuries in Allentown, the experienced Allentown workers’ compensation attorneys at Munley Law can guide you through securing maximum benefits for your specific injury type.
 Contact our Allentown office today for a free consultation about your workers’ compensation claim.

 According to the Pennsylvania DLI, common injuries in workers’ compensation claims, like sprains and strains, are prevalent across all industries.
+In 2024, there were 58,295 cases of sprain and strain injuries reported in Pennsylvania, accounting for 35.1% of all injuries reported that year.
 Both are soft tissue trauma.
 Sprains refer to damage that occurs to tendons or ligaments, and strains refer to muscle damage.
 Sprains and strains can be minor and do not always require medical attention.
 Sometimes an ice pack and a little rest help injured employees recover quickly.
 However, severe sprains and strains are painful and often require some healing downtime.

 Two of the most significant issues with sprains and strains include the potential for doing further damage and the increased likelihood of suffering similar physical damage in the future.
 Employees who try to cope with a severe sprain or strain without seeking medical attention because they do not want to file a claim risk causing further trauma to the affected area.
 A sprain or strain occurs when the soft tissue is stretched or pulled beyond its normal range.
 Continued use without proper mobilization or healing time can lead to a painful tear in the soft tissue, often requiring surgery.

-The second most popular type of accidents that lead to workers’ compensation claims in Allentown and throughout Pennsylvania are contusions and crush trauma.
+The second most frequently reported workplace injuries leading to workers’ compensation claims in Allentown and throughout Pennsylvania are contusions and crush trauma.
+There were 36,684 cases of these injuries reported in 2024, amounting to 22.1% of the total cases.
 A contusion is a bruise.
 Bruises occur when someone experiences a direct blow or impact from another object or person, damaging the blood vessels right below the skin’s surface.
-The types of bruises that lead to a claim are massive.
+The contusions that lead to workers’ compensation claims are typically severe and involve significant tissue damage.

 Crush accidents come with secondary issues, including: